-- 1. Save your license (or save the license contents to a text file locally, if needed). - 2.
+1. Save your license (or save the license contents to a text file locally, if needed).

+- 2. Click the Settings () icon from the left navigation bar and select the License tab from the Settings screen. - 3.
 Click the Browse button and navigate to the location where the license file is saved to upload it.
-The uploaded license may be a plain text file or a JSON file, and must include properly formatted JSON code. - 3.
+The uploaded license may be a plain text file or a JSON file, and must include properly formatted JSON code. - 4.
 Once uploaded, check to agree to the End User License Agreement and click Submit.